 Project Name ID FFY 2022 Funding FFY 2022 Work Progress and Products FFY 2023 Funding FFY 2023 Planned Work Progress and Products Support to the MPO Support to the MPO and its Committees 9123 \$240,000 Continued support to the meetings and activities of the MPO board and its committees.
 Work entailed \$355,088 Tasks and work products generally remain the same from year to year, with variations to the level of effort based on the specific requests by the MPO and state and federal partners.
-Preparing meeting and information materials, including agendas, minutes, notices, document translations, Generally, the expected effort includes memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Hosting approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are Coordinating 3C planning and programming activities and programs Hosting approximately 24 MPO meetings and 18 MP subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Conducting activities to support compliance with feder The state of the s Coordinating with state and federal partners Hosting approximately 24 MPO meetings and 18 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Coordinating with neighboring MPOs Supporting the Transportation Policy Task Force Conducting activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners Regional Transportation Advisory Council (Advisory Council) 9323 9323 \$40,000 Continued support to the Advisory Council.
+Preparing meeting and information materials, including agendas, minutes, notices, document translations, Generally, the expected effort includes memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Hosting approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are Coordinating 3C planning and programming activities and programs provided at meetings Coordinating with state and federal partners Hosting approximately 24 MPO meetings and 18 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Coordinating with neighboring MPOs Supporting the Transportation Policy Task Force Conducting activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners Regional Transportation Advisory Council (Advisory Council) 9323 9323 \$40,000 Continued support to the Advisory Council.
 Tasks generally consist of organizing and conducting the Advisory Council's monthly meetings and annual field trip, including \$18,000 Organizing and hosting approximately 11 Advisory Council meetings and several subcommittee meetings, as needed, and performing associated support tasks and pre and post-meeting logistics Conducting targeted outreach efforts to expand Advisory Council membership and seek representation on the Support Preparing and distributing informational materials, including documents posted on the MPO's website and via email Organizing and hosting virtual Advisory Council meetings and subcommittee meetings Advisory Council from organizations representing people with disabilities, people with low incomes, people who identify as a race other than white and/or who identify Attending and recording meetings as Hispanic or Latino/a/x, people with limited English Completing meeting follow-up activities, such as maintaining the information flow for members of the Advisory Council and the public, and preparing meeting minutes proficiency, young people, and older adults Aligning Advisory Council activities with the broader Public Engagement Program of the MPO